pwaila/TwirlFlake/transcript.md

 1. I would like first of all to thank you for having me speak in front of you today.
-My name is Luciano Melodia and today I am talking about homological analysis of time series data from power plants.
+My name is Luciano Melodia and I am going to talk about homological analysis of time series data from power plants.

 2. I belong to the Friedrich-Alexander University Erlangen-Nuremberg and I am doing my PhD under the professorship of evolutionary data management.
 Our project that I am presenting today is a cooperation of our Chair of Informatics 6, i6 for short, and Siemens Energy, who kindly provided the power plant data.